Abdalla-Eldoumani/islam-extension/README.md

 3. Click **Play** to start listening
 4. Explore Hadith and set up Dhikr reminders

+### Option 3: Firefox (Early Preview)

+The extension now has an **experimental Firefox build**.
+Because Firefox lacks Chrome's Offscreen API, some features are still being refined.

+1. Clone or download the repo and open the `firefox` folder.
+2. In Firefox, navigate to `about:debugging`, choose **This Firefox** → **Load Temporary Add-on**.
+3. Select the `manifest.json` inside the `firefox/` folder.

+Limitations of this preview:

+* Qurʼān audio plays, but **Autoplay to the next surah is disabled**.
+* Dhikr **notifications don't fire yet**; the button is currently a no-op.

+We're actively working on full parity – feel free to file issues or PRs.

 ### 🎥 Video Tutorial
 *Coming soon - we'll add a video walkthrough for visual learners!*